top of page

 Cause:

-✔️ Visible wear and tear – cracked insulation, exposed wires, or damaged plugs
+✔️ Cracked insulation, exposed wires, or damaged plugs

 ✔️ Burning smells or scorch marks on the cord

-✔️ Loose or faulty plugs that don’t stay firmly in outlets
+✔️ Loose or faulty plugs that don’t stay in outlets

 🛠 How to Fix It:

-Replace damaged cords immediately—never tape or patch up exposed wires!
+Replace damaged cords immediatelyNEVER tape up exposed wires! 🔥🚫

 5️⃣ Old or Faulty Wiring 🏚️⚠️